themane04/scripts/README.md

-## Collaborative User Management System: Award-Winning Project
+# Collaborative User Management System

 This repository contains a high-quality user management system developed by a team of dedicated students, which achieved the best grade in our school class.
 The project includes a suite of tools and comprehensive documentation, crafted through collaboration across multiple platforms: